Sparse PCA With Multiple Components: Semidefinite Optimization Approach

 Our sparse PCA formulation \eqref{prob:spcaorth_compact} is a mixed-integer quadratic optimization problem that exhibits three primary sources of difficulty.
-First, as typical in PCA problems, Problem \eqref{prob:spcaorth_compact} maximizes a convex function in the decision variable $\bm{U}$.
-Second, there is a sparsity constraint, which is computationally challenging to model, although recent evidence suggests that sparsity constraints need not imply intractability \citep[see, e.g.,][]{bertsimas2019sparse}.
+First, as {is} typical in PCA problems, Problem \eqref{prob:spcaorth_compact} maximizes a convex quadratic function in the decision variable $\bm{U}$.
+Second, there is a sparsity constraint.
 Finally, and more consequentially, there is an orthogonality constraint.
-To the best of our knowledge, existing generic non-convex solvers such as \verb|Gurobi| cannot optimize over such orthogonality constraints at scale.
+To our knowledge, existing generic non-convex solvers such as \verb|Gurobi| cannot optimize over such orthogonality constraints at a scale of {$p$ in the hundreds of} features.